 There are many problems community college students in the US face that prevent them from successfully completing their associate degree.
 To understand more about this and to figure out how to overcome these issues, I spoke with several community college students in Southern California.

-Students do not have enough money to pay for college and financial aid is not sufficient to cover the entire cost of college.
-Also, they do not receive proper guidance on their major or on which courses to take.
-Most students have an excess of General Ed credits but not enough for completing their degree.
+As a whole, community college students do not have the money to pay for college and financial aid is not sufficient to cover the cost of college.
+Also, they do not know which college major to choose or which courses to take.
+Most students have an excess of General Ed credits but not enough overall credits for degree completion.

 In addition to these top issues with community colleges, students find it extremely difficult when moving from a 2yr college to a 4 yr college or university for their bachelors degree.
 Students often report that their curriculum in community college and that followed in other university systems are diagonally opposite and its very hard to find a point where they meet.

 Here are the top problems college students face that prevent degree completion:

 1) The biggest problem is not having enough money for attending college.
 Many full time students receive financial aid which covers their college tuition but there is no money left for living expenses.